cameronpit/Unblocker/GUIDE.md

 1. In _Unblock Me_ set the theme to one of the "wood" themes, and bring up the puzzle to be solved.
 (It doesn't matter whether this is the Relax Mode or the Challenge Mode, although all the examples used in this Guide are displayed in Challenge Mode.)
 2. Make a screenshot by pressing the Home button and the Power button simultaneously.
-3. In _Unblocker_ tap **New puzzle** and select the the last image in the camera roll, which should be the screenshot from step 2.
+3. In _Unblocker_ tap **New puzzle** and select the last image in the camera roll, which should be the screenshot from step 2.
 4. Tap **solve**.
 5. Use the buttons to play and stop the solution, single-step forward and back, and reset to the initial step.